 The Perkins addition to the Hettinger Library was completed.

-The Main House was renovated, and construction of the P.Y. and Kinmay Tang Performing Arts Center and Auditorium were completed.
+The Main House was renovated and construction of the P.Y. and Kinmay Tang Performing Arts Center and Auditorium was completed.
 Construction began on the new maintenance facility.

-Construction was completed on the new Dining Hall and the maintenance facility.
+Construction was completed on the new dining hall and maintenance facility.

 Construction of the Collins Art Barn was completed.

 Rectory's Elementary School, led by Director Maria Carpenter, began with a kindergarten class.
-Due to overwhelming success, they began planning to add a grade each year until it became K though 4.
+Due to overwhelming success, a grade was added each year until it became K through 4 in 2008.

-For the first time in Rectory's history, female boarders were accepted.
+For the first time in Rectory's history, girls were accepted into Rectory's boarding program.
 Fisher Cottage and Out of Bounds were remodeled to accommodate six girls each and apartments for the dorm parents.

-We had a wait list for female boarders!
+We had a waiting list for female boarders!
 Faraway, formerly a faculty residence, was remodeled to house six female boarders and two dorm parents.

 The first group of fourth graders became fifth graders in the Middle School, marking the completion of K-9th grades at Rectory.